-Little flavor bombs with a burst of citrus, almond and vanilla!
-A lovely addition to any special occasion or simply to enjoy with tea.
+Little flavor bites with a burst of citrus, almond and vanilla, this almond mini tea cake recipe is a lovely addition to any special occasion or simply to enjoy with tea.
 I’ve included three variations on Almond-Orange Mini Tea Cakes with Brown Butter!
-Quick to whip up and easy to share. vegetarian friendly
+Quick to whip up and easy to share.

 We also serviced a community high tea once a quarter.
 The cutest little petite fours were created especially for this event.
 Those little cakes that are fussed over to the nth degree, perfectly cut to square with exacting buttercream edges and detailed chocolate work.

-But it was these Almond-Orange Mini Tea Cakes with Brown Butter we leaned on heavily.
-They’re easy to make with infinite variations and they taste extra special without all the fuss.
+But it was these Almond Orange Mini Tea Cakes with Brown Butter we leaned on heavily.
+They’re easy to make with infinite variations and they taste extra special without all the petit four fuss.
 And we had to have some sort of back up should something go array.

 And it did.

-But it’s the butter and almonds that shine in these simple little tea cakes, no matter what you call them.
+But it’s the butter and almond flour that shine in these simple mini tea cakes, no matter what you call them.
 Browning the butter is completely worth the 5-7 minutes it takes to create a little something extra special.
-All those little specks of brown bits with their toasty-nutty notes make a fabulous addition to these little bites.
+All those little specks of brown bits with their toasty-nutty notes make a fabulous addition to these little tea cakes.

 Really, the sky is the limit with flavor inclusions.
 But for a base tea cake of orange and vanilla, there are three ways to enjoy this recipe: